 First, depending on what kind of organization the minutes are for, an executive or Chair may need to approve the minutes for circulation.
 So make sure that you’ve followed any process that is in place.

 As for the documents themselves, the actual way you decide to share your meeting minutes most likely depends on how tech-savvy your meeting participants are.

 For older, more traditional organizations, minutes are likely to be printed or emailed as a PDF or Word document.
 While this method works on the surface, it makes it hard to stay organized or refer back to minutes over time.

 It’s better to save all of your meeting minutes in a centralized place.
 Some organizations use folder-based file sharing apps like Google Docs or Google Drive, but there are some inherent issues with using folders to organize documents that should be considered before heading down this path.

 If you meet frequently, or with different groups of people, consider an online sharing approach where you store minutes centrally in the cloud for better organization and access.
 For instance, Hugo is meeting management software that enables you to store, save, and share your meeting minutes easily.
 Hugo auto-organizes your notes based on your calendar so you don’t have to worry about putting your meeting minutes in the correct folder.

 - Meeting minutes are notes that summarize a meeting

 - It’s best to appoint one person as the scribe to do the note-taking for the meeting

-- Use a template for your minutes.
+- Use an agenda template for your minutes.
 Whether it is a formal, informal, simple, or basic meeting minutes template should depend on the type of meeting you are having

 - Store and share your minutes online so that they stay organized and can’t get lost